No-Sugar Sweet Potato Pie

 What makes this pie so great?
 It's the sweet taste of Swerve sweetener.

-Recently, my husband asked for a sugar-free sweet potato pie, so I decided to put this new-to-me sweetener made in New Orleans to the test.
+Recently, my husband asked for a sugar-free sweet potato pie, so I decided to test this new-to-me sweetener made in New Orleans.
 Yeah, New Orleans!
-Yay, for that!
+Yay for that!

 What is Swerve, you ask?